By John James

 These aren't actual mistakes - they're deliberate choices that communicate something beyond the words themselves.

 Voice messages are increasingly central to Gen Z communication.
 They allow for tone, nuance, and efficiency that text sometimes can't provide.
+In 2026, we're seeing the voice note renaissance in full swing.
 The trick is knowing when to use them:

-Voice notes are typically kept short (under 30 seconds) unless there's a good reason for length.
-The ability to listen at 1.5x or 2x speed has made longer voice notes more acceptable.
+Voice notes in 2026 are typically kept ultra-short (5-15 seconds) for maximum impact.
+The ability to listen at 1.5x or 2x speed has made them even more efficient.
+Gen Z now treats voice notes like verbal punctuation - short bursts that add emphasis or emotion to text conversations.

 Gen Z excels at what linguists call "context collapse" - the ability to seamlessly blend references from completely different domains.
 You might see a text that combines: